Skip to main content

 • Domain allowlisting

-Add the new dashboard.meraki.com subdomain to your allowlist by August 17, 2025, to prevent disruption of dashboard access from end-user devices on that network.
+Please ensure the new dashboard.meraki.com subdomain is added to your allowlist by August 17, 2025 to avoid any disruption in dashboard access from end user devices in that network.

 Additional Information